 - Stay indoors on dry, windy days when allergens are at their most mobile.

-- Close your windows to keep the allergens out.
+- Close your windows to keep the

 - Change your clothes when you come in from the outdoors and rinse pollen from your skin and hair—especially before bed.

 - Perform regular maintenance on HVAC and use high-efficiency filters to keep allergens under control indoors.

 TREAT YOUR SYMPTOMS

 - Irrigate your nasal passages with saline sprays to help to wash out pollen, reduce mucus, and restore moisture to dry nasal passages.
 You can use a spray bottle or a neti pot, but be careful of the latter: improper use can lead to infection.